Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 >
 ><sub>3) Talk to hyper-creative people.
 Their thinking will rub off.</sub>

-<sub>And the answer to this question *"If someone could only see my actions and not hear my words, what would they say are my priorities?"*.
-See, I really have no idea what this question actually means.
+<sub>And the answer to this question ***"If someone could only see my actions and not hear my words, what would they say are my priorities?"*** See, I really have no idea what this question actually means.
 But here is what I've to say:</sub>

 <sub>*Because I'm writing a lot now-a-days.
 Absolutely everything is written somewhere, here or the morning pages or other notes.
 So, even If they can't hear my words, but could see my actions, they will see my priorities are very clear.*</sub>

-     - <sub>*My priorites are to bring my life into a proper peaceful condition.*</sub>
+1. <sub>*My priorites are to bring my life into a proper peaceful condition.*</sub>
-     - <sub>*My priorities are my physical & mental health care.*</sub>
+2. <sub>*My priorities are my physical & mental health care.*</sub>
-     - <sub>*My priorities are to work hard & learn from the things I do at work.*</sub>
+3. <sub>*My priorities are to work hard & learn from the things I do at work.*</sub>
-     - <sub>*My priorities are to save money & understand investment so that I can do all the things that I have always desired for my parents, loved ones & me.*</sub>
+4. <sub>*My priorities are to save money & understand investment so that I can do all the things that I have always desired for my parents, loved ones & me.*</sub>

 - <sub>And now the last thing, **How to get out of your own head** by *Ramit Sethi* (it's from his today's evening newsletter).</sub>